-The Trustee has AVC arrangements with Equitable Life and Standard Life.
-AVCs to these funds were previously only accepted from members in the Defined Benefit Section who were either paying AVCs at 6 April 2006 or had previously paid AVCs.
-In light of this, no further AVCs have been accepted to these funds since 31 March 2016, when the Fund closed to future defined benefit accrual.

-There is no default investment fund; all members must select the fund in which their AVCs are invested.
-The charges applied to members who have chosen to invest AVCs in the Standard Life policy are set out in the table below:
+The Trustee had AVC arrangements with Equitable Life and Standard Life.
+Contributions to these funds were previously only accepted from members in the Defined Benefit Section who were either paying AVCs at 6 April 2006 or had previously paid AVCs.
+No further AVCs have been accepted to these funds since 31 March 2016, when the Fund closed to future defined benefit accrual.
+There is no default investment fund; all members had to select the fund in which their AVCs were invested.
+The charges applied to members who chose to invest AVCs are set out in the tables below: